Ineos boss Jim Ratcliffe with the Land Rover Defender

 Crotty also confirmed that it will have a traditional chassis, rather than a monocoque, and that it will be relatively low-tech, unlike Land Rover’s forthcoming Defender replacement.

 “It will be extremely high quality and extremely reliable,” said Crotty.

 “We’re looking at a range of options for powertrains,” he added.
 “Hybrid technology could well be on the cards, especially because it would help with emissions management, but we would want it to retain its off-road values.

 “Pure EV is also a possibility.
 We’re looking at everything and haven’t closed anything off.
 I’d be very surprised if a diesel option wasn’t part of that,” Crotty said.

 As for styling, Crotty confirmed it will have the “spirit of the Defender” but it won’t be a lookalike.

-Ineos says it is one of the world’s largest manufacturers, but it is the first time it has produced a vehicle.
+Ineos says it is one of the world’s largest manufacturers, but this will be the first time that it has produced a vehicle.

 “People probably think we’re crazy because we’re not in the car industry,” he said.

 “There’s risk in everything you do, but we can manage that risk.
 We are manufacturers, we know what we’re doing and we know we need high quality from the people in the industry.”